canonical/craft-examples/README.md

 # The kernel snap

-The main focus of this example snap is to serve as an example for how to cross-build a kernel snap, including some of the more common modifications one would make when doing so.
+The main focus of this example is to show how to cross-build a kernel snap, including some of the more common modifications one would make when doing so.

 This snap isn't necessarily meant to function out-of-the-box; for a more maintained example, check the [IoT Field kernel snaps repository](https://github.com/canonical/iot-field-kernel-snap).

 ## The snap

-This snap is composed of four primary components:
+This snap is composed of four primary pieces:

 1) The official Debian Nezha kernel,
 2) The Debian linux firmware package,